BBirdieLifeJapan Golf

 Keep that holder safe.
 It is not just a locker key; it can also be how the course tracks your charges.

-What to confirm before booking
+ItemWhat to confirm

-Where cash can still matter
+Where cash still helps

 Even if the golf fee can be paid by card, cash can still be useful for: